The Plimsoll is the University of Tasmania’s gallery, located at the Tasmanian School of Art on Hobart’s waterfront. The

 art exhibition and a room full of finches jumping on amped up guitars,

 the next you’ll stumble across a show by the Tasmanian Embroidery Club.
-This week, for instance, a fundraising exhibition boasts 'Tasmania's Top Artists', even though I've never heard of any of them and the paintings are appalling.
-Go figure.
 Next to the Long Gallery is the Sidespace and on the very top floor is the appropriately titled Topspace.
 The

 Long Gallery, Sidespace, Topspace, and Kelly’s Garden (an outside,